Article

 Government-Backed Action Against CSAM

-Kristen Best, Principle Director at the
+Kristen Best, Principal Director at the

 U.S. Department of Homeland Security (DHS) and Jacqueline Beauchere Global Head of Platform Safety at Snap Inc. showcased their collaborative initiatives to combat CSAM, underscoring the value of public-private partnerships.
 Kristen outlined DHS's new mission, which prioritises the protection of victims and combating exploitation, resulting in the creation of a national strategy for 2025 in cooperation with the Department of Justice.
 A significant component of these efforts includes the formation of the Australia-U.S. Joint Council, which focuses on multidisciplinary responses to child sexual exploitation, particularly in Southeast Asia.

 Jacqueline discussed Snap’s active role in these efforts, highlighting their partnership in the Know2Protect campaign—the first U.S. federal programme dedicated to preventing online child exploitation.
 The campaign incorporates various forms of education and awareness-raising, including targeting teens through Snapchat.
-Through this partnership the campaign leverages interactive tools like a fun quiz-based Snapchat Lens to teach young users about online safety.
+Through this partnership, the campaign leverages interactive tools like a fun quiz-based Snapchat Lens to teach young users about online safety.

 In total, Know2Protect has achieved 250 million impressions, engaging over 180,000 people through educational presentations and leading to 75 victim disclosures.
 Snap has also contributed to spreading the campaign’s message through donated paid media and continuous research with young users to better inform these efforts.